rtansf/cubify/README.md

    6. Aggregate a cube

 So let's get started. cd to the tutorials folder.
-In the folder, the file purchases.csv contains a simple dataset containing customer purchase transactions.
+In the folder, the file purchases.csv contains a very simple dataset containing customer purchase transactions.
 Our simple data set contains the following columns:

     Transaction Date